jenkinsci/kubernetes-cd-plugin/README.md

 * Pod
 * Replica Set
 * Replication Controller - No rolling-update support.
 If that's required, consider using [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment).
+* Stateful Set
 * Secret - The plugin also provides secrets configuration.
 * Service

 In the context of continuous integration & continuous deployment, only those resources that need to be updated regularly should be placed in Jenkins deployment.
 So most of the time the plugin should mainly deal with resources of type **Deployment**.

 ## Pipeline Support